-In the current year, the Group and the Company have applied a number of amendments to MFRSs and a new IC Interpretation issued by the Malaysian Accounting Standards Board ("MASB") that are mandatorily effective for an accounting period that begins on or after January 1, 2014.

-The adoption of amendments to MFRSs and the new IC Interpretation has had no material impact on the disclosures or on the amounts recognised in the financial statements, except as follows:
+In the current financial year, the Group and the Company have applied a number of amendments to MFRSs issued by the Malaysian Accounting Standards Board ("MASB") that are mandatorily effective for an accounting period that begins on or after January 1, 2015.
+The adoption of amendments to MFRSs has had no material impact on the disclosures or on the amounts recognised in the financial statements.